mhdbouk/AutoBuilder/README.md

 ```

 ## License
-This project is licensed under the terms of the (MIT License)[LICENSE].
+This project is licensed under the terms of the [MIT License](LICENSE).